BeardoMattix/Portfolio/README.md

 The main challenge I faced with this project was deigning a mobile-first site.
 I wanted my portfilio to look and function well on mobile devices, and spent a lot of time making sure the site functioned on smaller screens.

 ## Usage
-* Employers cab quickly see my projects and resume.
+* Employers can quickly see my projects and resume.
 * Employers can get a sense of my visual design skills.
 * Employers can use the "Contact Me" section to see my social media accounts, ask questions, and email me.